 When the dress code is “black tie optional” or “black tie preferred,” you can choose between a tuxedo and a dark suit.
 While a tuxedo is a traditional and preferred choice for black tie events, a well-tailored dark suit can also be acceptable, provided it meets specific criteria.

-Opt for a suit in a dark color, such as navy or charcoal gray, and pair it with a crisp white dress shirt and a black bow tie.
+Opt for a dark suit, such as navy or charcoal gray, and pair it with a crisp white dress shirt and a black bow tie.
 However, remember that a suit should be considered a step below the level of formality achieved with a classic tuxedo.